 Dr. Richard K. Bernstein, the author of the popular book "Diabetes Solution."
 He is the first who succeed in the use of a low-carb diet for his type 1 diabetes control (with an A1C of 4.2 to 4.6).
 He recommends DCCT's formula to convert A1C to eAG.

 We provide two A1C charts (eAG); one based on DCCT A1C chart and another based on ADAG A1C chart.
 We request you to put your mind and find which one best suits you.
 However, we trust Dr. Richard K. Bernstein.
 Additionally, our website visitors have preferred DCCT over ADAG formula.

 Why my average glucose reading (from glucometer) and eAG (from A1C) differ?

 Blood glucose levels from preceding 30 days influence about 50% of the total HbA1c.

 Most glucose monitors provide an average of all the past several weeks or months reading.
 In many instances, this meter average might not be the same as the eAG, learn why?

 Your blood glucose meter provides blood glucose level at that moment.
-Even if you are testing ten times or more, the average is likely to be higher or lower than your eAG.
+Even if you are testing ten or more times, then the average is likely to be higher or lower than your eAG.
 However, eAG is an average of glucose level 24/7 for lost two to three months.